CADWRDeltaModeling/dsm2/README.md

 The DSM2 online documentation is available at the following link:
 [DSM2 Documentation](https://cadwrdeltamodeling.github.io/dsm2/).

+## Installation
+On Windows, just unzip the DSM2 zip file to a folder of your choice.

 ## HYDRO
 The partial differential equations of mass and momentum in the DSM2 hydrodynamic model component (HYDRO) are based on an implicit finite difference scheme.
 As a one-dimensional